Cellularization: Germ layers are formed simultaneously

-Evidence for the syncytial theory can also be found in the development of Drosophila melanogaster.
-First 13 nuclear divisions take place forming a syncytial blastoderm consisting of approximately 6000 nuclei.
-During the later gastrulation stage, membranes are formed between the nuclei, and cellularization is completed.

-Criticism (synclital theory)

-The macro and micronucleus of Ciliates
+The macro and micronucleus of ciliates

 There is a lot of evidence against ciliates being the metazoan ancestor.
 Ciliates have two types of nuclei: a micronucleus which is used as germline nucleus and a macronucleus which regulates the vegetative growth.
 This division of nuclei is a unique feature of the ciliates and is not found in any other members of the animal kingdom.
 Therefore, it would be unlikely that ciliates are indeed the ancestors of the metazoans.
 This is confirmed by molecular phylogenetic research.
 Ciliates were never found close to animals in any molecular phylogeny.